willianjusten/awesome-audio-visualization/Readme.md

 - [Hylogen](https://github.com/sleexyz/hylogen) - Purely functional language embedded in Haskell for expressive live coding of fragment shaders (with audio input).
 - [Peaks.js](https://www.npmjs.com/package/peaks.js) - Modular client-side JavaScript component designed for the display of and interaction with audio waveform material in the browser.
 - [Clubber.js](https://github.com/wizgrav/clubber) - Application of music theory in audio reactive visualizations.
+- [wavesurfer.js](https://wavesurfer-js.org/) - A customizable audio waveform visualization, built on top of Web Audio API and HTML5 Canvas

 ## People to Follow